Programming for international undergraduates takes place August 31 - September 2, 2018

 - International Orientation is for any Bridge to Academic Success in English (BASE) or iBASE and English Language for Academic Studies (ELAS) or iELAS students.

 - Your parents and family members can also take part in International Orientation at Parent and Family Sessions.

-- If you're moving into Waterloo Residences you can move in early (starting September 1, 2017).
+- If you're moving into Waterloo Residences you can move in early.
 Please note this on your International Orientation registration form.

-- If you're moving into one of the affiliated University College Residences, you can move in early (starting September 1).
+- If you're moving into one of the affiliated University College Residences, you can move in early.

-- If you're arriving before September 1, you will need to coordinate your own accommodation and cover any costs.
+- If you're arriving before the beginning of the term, you will need to coordinate your own accommodation and cover any costs.
 Waterloo Residences has a list of short-term accommodation options.

 - If you're living off-campus, you will need to confirm move-in plans with your landlord and roommates.

 Where will my parents and family live?

 - Your parents and family will not be able to stay on campus.
 They must coordinate and cover the cost of off-campus accommodation.